Welcome!

 Acceptance-based—Resistance of reality is behind much of our suffering.
 Pain is an inevitable aspect of being human, but we multiply that pain when we refuse to accept what cannot be changed.
 If we can learn to accept both inner and external experiences, we can live more freely.

 Dialectical—The world is not in black-and-white, but rather many shades of gray.
-When we can honor the nuances and complexities of life, our mental health will improve.
+When we can honor the nuances and complexities of life, our mental health improves.

 Inquiries